Raidriar796/StresslessHeadless/README.md

 # StresslessHeadless

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that reduces the resource usage for Headless clients by disabling frequent and heavy calculations.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that reduces strain on Headless clients by disabling frequent and heavy calculations.

+**Disclaimer: this may occasionally cause irregular behavior in some sessions, config options are provided in the event issues occur.**

+The following cases are known to cause irregular behavior:
+- Requiring the host to provide the output of a driven value from a component that's disabled by this mod.

 ## What gets disabled:

-- VRIK
-- VRIKAvatar
+- AutoLookAtUser
 - DynamicBoneChain
 - EyeManager
+- LookAt
+- LookAtUser
 - Panner1D-4D
 - Spinner
+- VRIK
+- VRIKAvatar
 - Wiggler
 - Wobbler1D-4D
-- LookAt
-- LookAtUser
-- AutoLookAtUser

 ## Requirements
 - [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader)